 - The Best Gluten-Free Pizza (yeasted)

 - Gluten-Free Quinoa Pizza with Cashew Ricotta (yeasted)

 - Soak the quinoa in water, covering it by at least 1", for 6 - 8 hours.

 - Once you're ready to make the crust, preheat oven to 425 degrees F. Line a 9" cake pan with parchment paper and drizzle one tablespoon of oil in the center.
 Spread around with your hands until evenly coated and set pan aside.

 - Thoroughly rinse quinoa, then add to a blender.
-Add remaining ingredients and blend on high until smooth and creamy.
+Add the 1/4 cup of water, baking powder, salt and remaining olive oil, and blend on high until smooth and creamy.
 This should resemble a thick pancake batter.